 Collage as a Tool for Mindfulness

-Collage for mindfulness is probably what I share most with the Common Exception community and we’ve run a number of events on this.
-This is partly because I have an unlimited supply of material as I routinely collage for my own wellbeing.
+Collage for mindfulness is probably what we share most with the Common Exception community and we’ve run several events on this.
 For me, collage soothes my busy mind and has been part of my healing journey.
-Having suffered from trauma, taking time out to have fun and play with shapes and textures, creates a sense of calm and helps me connect with myself.
-Mindfulness is also a core part of Common Exception as I think it’s almost impossible to run a business without the person behind it being in a good place.
-Collage helps create the right mindset for being a boss as it brings both a sense of mindfulness and purpose, allowing space for thoughts and connections without any pressure.
+Having suffered from trauma, taking time out to have fun and play with shapes and textures, creates a sense of calm and connects my body and feelings.
+Mindfulness is also a core part of Common Exception as it’s almost impossible to run a business without the person behind it being in a good place.
+Collage helps create the right mindset for being a boss, allowing for a sense of mindfulness and purpose, and space for thoughts and connections to happen.

 Inclusive Tools for Brand-Building

-Behind the scenes, we’ve been working on making our work accessible in a different way and sharing the experience of working with us for a more affordable rate.
-Coming soon is our first collection of Inclusive Brand-Building Digital Guides all using collage.
-We’ll share our process too so if you want to sell something similar you can see what we’ve done.
+Behind the scenes, we’ve been working on making our work accessible in a different way.
+Coming soon is our first collection of Brand Building Guides all using the power of collage.
+We’ll share our process too, so you can see what we’ve done if you want to sell something similar.